3.2 Million Americans Gave Up Health Insurance Last Year, Study Finds

 Without a critical mass of young, healthy people participating in the Obamacare marketplaces — and thus, subsidizing the medical costs of the old and/or unhealthy — insurers must either jack up their premiums to maintain profitability, or exit the individual marketplace entirely.
 The ACA’s primary tool for nudging such “young immortals” into the marketplace was the individual mandate, which imposed a small tax penalty on Americans who chose to go uninsured.
 From the moment Trump took office, his administration sowed doubt about whether that mandate would be enforced, and its repeal was a core part of the various health-care bills that the congressional GOP tried to pass.
 These actions likely contributed to a 2 percent increase in the uninsured rate of 18 to 25-year-olds.
 Among black and Hispanic adults of all ages, the uninsured rate ticked up by 2.3 and 2.2 percent, respectively.

-All this said, Gallup’s findings should be taken with a grain of salt.
-The margin-of-error on its survey is 1 percent, and thus, it’s possible that the pollster’s findings exaggerate the increase in the uninsured rate.
+All this said, the Gallup-Sharecare survey’s findings should be taken with a grain of salt.
+The margin-of-error on the survey is 1 percent, and thus, it’s possible that the pollster’s findings exaggerate the increase in the uninsured rate.
 The latest National Health Interview Survey found the number of uninsured increased by only 200,000 over the first half of 2017.

 Regardless, the White House’s most aggressive attempts to sabotage Obamacare came late in the year, and were concentrated on swelling the uninsured rate for 2018.
 Trump’s Health Department cut funding for the law’s outreach groups; slashed Obamacare’s advertising budget by 90 percent; spent a portion of the remaining ad budget on propaganda calling for the law’s repeal; cut the open-enrollment period by 45 days; announced that it would be taking Healthcare.gov (where people can enroll in Obamacare online) offline for nearly every Sunday during that time period, for “maintenance” purposes; and derided the law in official statements as “a bad deal” that “many won’t be convinced to sign up for.”